anira-project/anira/docs/sphinx/usage.rst

   - ``tensor_name(i, canonical, engine_name)``: the **export's name** for the tensor.
-Where to read it off: ONNX Runtime uses the graph's input and output names; TFLite and LiteRT the signature key (``args_0``, ``output_0``), or the tensor name for a file without signatures; LibTorch the method's argument name (inputs only); ExecuTorch the tensor name when the export carries one.
-The engines of this pre-release still bind by position; the name is stored, and binding by name (a name the engine cannot find then fails prepare with what the file has) arrives with the backend descriptor.
+Where to read it off: ONNX Runtime uses the graph's input and output names; TFLite and LiteRT the signature key (``args_0``, ``output_0``), or the tensor name for a file without signatures; LibTorch the method's argument name (inputs only).
+A name the engine's side does not have fails prepare with ``ANIRA_ERROR_CONFIG`` and the names the file has; a name on a side the engine binds by position (every ExecuTorch tensor, a LibTorch output) is ``ANIRA_ERROR_NOT_SUPPORTED`` at create, since it would bind nothing.
   - ``tensor_layout(i, canonical, axes)``: the order in which the export holds the tensor's axes, as spec axis indices (a ``std::span<const uint32_t>``; a ``std::array`` converts):
     ``{0, 2, 1}`` says the file's axis 0 is spec axis 0, its axis 1 is spec axis 2, its axis 2